mikeneilens/codechallenge/challenge27/README.md

 4. Stop firing if the ship is sunk.

 Surround any empty positions adjacent to sunk ships on the map with a DMZ on the map so we know not to fire at those positions.
+Remove the sunk sunk ship from a list of ships we are looking for.

-Repeat until there are 18 'S's on the map.
+Repeat until there are no ships left to sink.

 Thats it.

 #### Potential Improvements:
-The code will try and find the biggest possible ship even if there are only destroyers left.
-Should be possbile to only fire off enough shots to sink the biggest remaining ship.
-The enum class Result which represents the value of each position in the map could do with a better name.
+The enum class Known which represents the known value of each position in the map could do with a better name.